 - Ensuring that all computers, laptops and devices such as tablets, flash drives and smartphones that store Personal Information are password protected and never left unattended.
 Passwords must be changed regularly and may not be shared with unauthorised persons

 - Ensuring that their computer screens and other devices are switched off or locked when not in use or when away from their desks

-- Ensuring that where personal information is stored on removable storage medias such as external drives, CDs or DVDs that these are kept locked away securely when not being used
+- Ensuring that where Personal Information is stored on removable storage media such as external drives, CDs or DVDs that these are kept locked away securely when not being used

-- Ensuring that where personal information has been printed out, that the paper printouts are not left unattended where unauthorised individuals could see or copy them i.e. close to the printer
+- Ensuring that where Personal Information has been printed, that the paper printouts are not left unattended where unauthorised individuals could see or copy them i.e. close to the printer

 - Undergoing POPIA Awareness training from time to time

 - Where an employee or a person acting on behalf of AAGroup becomes aware or suspicious of any security breach such as the unauthorised access, interference, modification, destruction or the unsanctioned disclosure of Personal Information, he or she must immediately report this event or suspicion to the Information Officer.

 - Identify the processes used to collect, record, store, disseminate and destroy Personal Information

 - Determine the flow of Personal Information throughout AAGroup i.e. AAGroup’s various business units, divisions, brands and other associated organisations